kailIII/softwareII/README.md

 # SOFTWARE II Project - Tabuba Hotel

-you must install nodejs V >= 4 and npm first https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions
+you must install nodejs V >= 4 :
+https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions

+and npm: sudo apt-get install npm

 ###How To Install (dev mode)
 first clone this repository.
 Then go to the project directory